Holy Cross College (Indiana): Student life

 Students take part in the about 500 student clubs and organizations across the tri-campus community, including Notre Dame and Saint Mary's College (Indiana).
-The college's intramural sports, include flag football, volleyball, basketball, and pickleball.
-Holy Cross hosts its Student Government, which is composed of the Executive Board, the Programming Board, and the Student Senate.
+The college's intramural sports include flag football, volleyball, basketball, and pickleball.
+Holy Cross hosts its Student Government, which is composed of the executive board, the Programming Board, and the Student Senate.
 The Social Concerns Committee plays an important role in the student's body volunteering and social service causes.
 Holy Cross students can be members of the University of Notre Dame Marching Band.

 Housing

 Holy Cross has six residence halls for students: four male residence halls and two female residence halls.
-The six residence halls are: Anselm, Basil, James, North, Pulte, and South.
-Anselm Hall and Basil Hall are traditional male dorms, James Hall and North Hall are traditional female dorms, and Pulte Hall and South hall are apartment-style male dorms.
+The six residence halls are: Anselm, Basil, James, North, Pulte, and Legacy.
+Anselm Hall and Basil Hall are traditional male dorms, James Hall and North Hall are traditional female dorms, and Pulte Hall and Legacy hall are apartment-style male dorms.

 In addition to the residence halls on campus, upperclassmen are allowed to live off-campus in a co-ed apartment complex called University Edge, located roughly one mile north of Holy Cross.
+A new residence hall is under construction and is set to open for the 2026–27 academic year.